spaderkung/screen-selections/README.md

 Once an area is selected the sprites from the sprite pool Group that are within the area are added to the selected Group.
 If no pool group is specified then the allSprites Group is used.

-Usage: Call update() without parameters in the game loop.

 Read selected

  * **Parameters:**